tengattack/botbot/README.md

 # BotBot

-A browser page render for MissEvan Web
+A static page generator for search engines' bot.

 ## Author